martincohen/Punity/README.md

 - **No arbitrary limitations.** All the limitations in the system have their reasons (performance, API simplicity).
 You might be writing a retro game, but the devices today have a lot of memory and computational power to use.
 - **Two files.** Even though it's supposed to be a ready-to-go package, the essence is in two files that you can grab and use.

+One of the most important parts of Punity is that it's made to be changed and edited as you need.
+That way the code can be really simple only giving you basic features and doesn't need to worry about customizations and abstractions.

 ## Planned features

 **Note that the project is still in development.** More documentation, features, examples and fixes is underway.